 How does the starter kit fit with agile frameworks

-I think this is a wonderful metaphor for frameworks.
+I think that’s a wonderful metaphor for frameworks.

 When a team introduces Scrum, it is a good idea to do it “by the book” in the first step – because only then Scrum can fulfill its function and uncover dysfunctions in the current work, i.e. create pain.

 Analogously, however, the framework also becomes too rigid at some point, offering few options for further development.
-The best example of this is Spotify: starting with Scrum, a solid implementation of agile practices and agile mindset – and then the organization was ready to experiment further and evolve the principles and practices.
+The best example of this is Spotify: the start with Scrum, a solid implementation of agile practices and agile mindset – and then the organization was ready to dare further experiments and evolve the principles and practices.

 No blueprint to copy

-Henrik Kniberg has published a snapshot of this evolution, and he never tires of emphasizing that it’s just that: a snapshot, not a fixed structure, nor a blueprint that can function unchanged outside of the Spotify environment.
+Henrik Kniberg has published a snapshot of this evolution, and he never tires of emphasizing that it is just that: a snapshot, not a fixed structure, nor a blueprint that can function unchanged outside the Spotify environment.

-What are the most important lessons for me for a start with agile working?
+What are for me the most important lessons for a start with agile working

-- Start with adopting experiences, with the starter kit as with agile practices.
+- Start by adopting lessons learned, with the starter kit as with agile practices

-- Develop further and acquire a deeper insight into interrelationships.
-It sounds simple, but it’s pretty tricky: you have to understand a system in order to make sense of it
+- Develop further and acquire a deeper insight into contexts.
+It sounds simple, but it’s quite tricky: you need to understand a system in order to make sense of it

 - Last but not least: you have to constantly question what was good enough yesterday.